php-amqplib/RabbitMqBundle/README.md

-# RabbitmqBundle #
+# RabbitMqBundle #

 ## About ##

-The RabbitmqBundle incorporates messaging in your application via [Rabbitmq](http://www.rabbitmq.com/) using the [php-amqplib](http://github.com/tnc/php-amqplib) library.
+The RabbitMqBundle incorporates messaging in your application via [RabbitMq](http://www.rabbitmq.com/) using the [php-amqplib](http://github.com/tnc/php-amqplib) library.

 The bundle implements several messaging patterns as seen on the [Thumper](https://github.com/videlalvaro/Thumper) library.